hasura/graphql-engine/graphql/manual/deployment/heroku/index.rst

 Run Hasura GraphQL Engine on Heroku
 ===================================

-This guide will help you get Hasura GraphQL engine running as a “git push to deploy” app on Heroku and connecting it to a Heroku Postgres instance.
+This guide will help you get Hasura GraphQL engine running as a "git push to deploy" app on `Heroku <https://www.heroku.com/platform>`_ and connecting it to a `Heroku Postgres <https://www.heroku.com/postgres>`_ instance.
 If you want a simple, quick deployment on Heroku, follow this :doc:`Heroku quickstart guide <../../getting-started/heroku-simple>`.

 Clone the Hasura GraphQL engine Heroku app
 ------------------------------------------